 There continues to be widespread impact from the COVID-19 pandemic.
 Beginning in the first quarter of 2021, there has been a trend in many parts of the world of increasing availability and administration of vaccines against COVID-19, as well as an easing of restrictions on social, business, travel and government activities and functions.
-On the other hand, infection rates and regulations continue to fluctuate in various regions and there are ongoing global impacts resulting from the pandemic, including challenges and increases in costs for logistics and supply chains, such as increased port congestion, intermittent supplier delays and a shortfall of components' supply.
-We have been affected by temporary manufacturing closures, employment and compensation adjustments and impediments to administrative activities supporting our product deliveries and deployments.
-COVID and its variants, could continue to adversely impact our business and the extent of the impact going forward depends on future developments of the pandemic and related governmental responses to those developments.
+Although infection rates and regulations have decreased globally, we continue to experience material residual impacts resulting from the pandemic, including inflationary impact on our cost structure and our operating expenses, specifically increases in costs for logistics and supply chains, heavy purchase price variance of electronic components, as well as from various operating vendors we use in our ongoing business.
+This inflationary environment contributes to recent increases in interest rates, as well as in the strengthening of the U.S. dollar against foreign currencies, which is affecting our business partners, where they sell local currency to the end-user of our products and services.
+Furthermore, this inflationary impact has affected us by requiring certain employment and compensation adjustments necessary to remain a competitive employer.